Mike Stewart (novelist): Novels

+Tom McInnes series

 Sins of the Brother (1999)

 Stewart's first novel, Sins of the Brother, is the first installment of the Tom McInnes series.
 It is marked by a creative and "labyrinthine plot", Southern gothic ambiance, and familial tension.
 The New York Times gave it a strong review.

 Upon hearing of his younger brother's death, Tom McInnes, a successful attorney from Mobile, Alabama, returns to the small sawmill town where he grew up.
 There he learns about his brother's gambling debts, cocaine use, and suspicious death on the river.
 As Tom digs more and more deeply into the mystery surrounding his brother's life and death, he places himself in increasingly grave danger.

 Dog Island (2001)

 Mike Stewart's second novel follows Tom McInnes through Alabama and Florida, specifically through St. George Island and nearby Dog Island.
 When a teenage runaway witnesses a murder, she comes to Tom for help.